-Ventilated Combustion Air Applications (for U.S. Only)
+Ventilated Combustion Air Applications

 When the furnace is installed using the ventilated combustion air option, the attic or crawlspace must freely communicate with the outdoor to provide sufficient air for combustion.
 The combustion air pipe cannot be terminated in attics or crawlspaces that use ventilation fans designed to operate during the heating season.
 If ventilation fans are present in these areas, the combustion air pipe must terminate outdoors as a 2-Pipe system.